On Sustainability with Katherine Richardson

 A conversation with Katherine Richardson

-Katherine Richardson's overall focus is to better understand the role of biological processes and biodiversity in the cycling of carbon in the upper ocean, and how this impacts food webs and climate change.
+Katherine Richardson's overall focus is to understand better the role of biological processes and biodiversity in the cycling of carbon in the upper ocean, and how this impacts food webs and climate change.
 Most of her research has been on marine plankton (primarily phytoplankton) and how these small beings act on a global stage.

 If you are interested in planetary boundaries, climate warming, and the role of biodiversity in all this, check out her book "Climate Change: Global Risks, Challenges, and Decisions".